Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory

 The importance of this theorem lies in the fact that we can analyze contraction of some specific parts of the system~\eqref{xx_system} while treating the rest as a function of the time-varying parameter $x(t)$.
-Strictly speaking, the system \eqref{xx_system} is said to be partially contracting, but we will not distinguish partial contraction from contraction of Definition~\ref{Def:contraction} in this paper for simplicity.
-Instead, we will use the variable $q$ when referring to partial contraction of Theorem~\ref{Thm:partial_contraction}.
+Strictly speaking, the system \eqref{xx_system} is said to be partially contracting, but we will not distinguish partial contraction from contraction of Definition~\ref{DEF:Def:contraction} in this paper for simplicity.
+Instead, we will use the variable $q$ when referring to partial contraction of Theorem~\ref{THM:Thm:partial_contraction}.

 Examples of a trajectory with a specific property include the target trajectory $x_d$ of feedback control in \eqref{sdc_dynamicsd}, or the trajectory of actual dynamics $x$ for state estimation in \eqref{sdc_dynamics_est} and \eqref{sdc_dynamics_est_sto} to be discussed in the subsequent sections.
-Note that contraction can be regarded as a particular case of partial contraction. \begin{example} Let us illustrate the role of partial contraction using the following nonlinear system~\cite{Ref:contraction6}:
+Note that contraction can be regarded as a particular case of partial contraction. \begin{example}{Partial Contraction I}{ex:partial_cont} Let us illustrate the role of partial contraction using the following nonlinear system~\cite{Ref:contraction6}:

 where $x$ is the system state, $x_d$ is the target state, $u$ is the control input designed as $u = -K(x)(x-x_d)+(D(x)-D(x_d))x_d$, and $D(x)+K(x) \succ 0$.
 We could define a virtual system, which has $q=x$ and $q=x_d$ as its particular solutions, as follows: